mugerwae/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for Automating AWS with Python Course - Ac
+Repository for Automating AWS with Python Course - A Cloud Guru